CMA Final Syllabus for 2021 Exam

-(iii) Cross Boarder leasing, Sale and Lease back
+(iii) Cross Border Leasing, Sale and Leaseback

 Section B (Financial Markets and Institutions) [20 Marks]:

-Section B of Paper-14 of CMA Final Course covers four topics and the content has been explained in detail hereunder.
+Section B of Paper-14 of the CMA Final Course covers four topics and the content has been explained in detail hereunder.

 4. Institutions in Financial Markets